 Didn’t receive a 1099?
 You’ll still have to report your income!
-Even if you didn’t make the income threshold to receive a 1099 ($600 for a 1099-MISC, and $20,000 for a 1099-K) or you didn’t receive it in the mail as planned, you’ll still need to find proof of that income and report it on your taxes.
+Even if you didn’t meet the income threshold to receive a 1099 ($600 for a 1099-MISC, and $20,000 for a 1099-K) or you didn’t receive it in the mail as planned, you’ll still need to find proof of that income and report it on your taxes.

 Commissions and fees (such as the Uber booking and airport fees)

-- Advertising (business cards, online ads, printing costs for flyers)
+Advertising (business cards, online ads, printing costs for flyers)

-- Meals and entertainment (sharing a meal with a client)
+Meals and entertainment (sharing a meal with a client)

-- A TON more
+A TON more

 Here are some possible forms of documentation for your deductions:

-- Amount of the expense
+Amount of the expense

-- Time and place of the expense
+Time and place of the expense

-- Business purpose of the expense
+Business purpose of the expense

 Any documentation on how you use an expense will help your case.
 This is especially true when you have costs that apply to both your business and your personal life.
-The IRS will want to see exactly how often an asset (like a car or a cell phone) is used for business, and how often it’s used for personal reasons.
-That’s why keeping a mileage log, and saving your cell phone records is always a good idea.
+The IRS will want to see exactly how often an asset (like a car or a cell phone) is used for business and how often it’s used for personal reasons.
+That’s why keeping a mileage log and saving your cell phone records is always a good idea.

-If you haven’t been tracking mileage either: Don’t panic.
+If you haven’t been tracking mileage either, don’t panic.
 You should definitely start tracking your mileage if you drive for work, but read here to learn how to find business mileage that you weren’t tracking.

-Step 3: Choose a filing method
+Step 3: Choose A Filing Method

 Which filing method is right for you?

-Tax filing software ranges in price, from free filing through Credit Karma Tax all the way to TurboTax Self-Employed for about $80 ($130 including state filing).
-If you don’t have that complicated of a tax return (filing as a single individual, as opposed to joint, and already have everything you need prepared), then software is a great option.
+Software.
+Tax filing software ranges in price and it is best to shop around.
+If you don’t have that complicated of a tax return (fewer sources of income and already have everything you need prepared), then software is a great option.
+Some software options include:

-- Credit Karma Tax
+Credit Karma Tax

+Low income options.
 There are also a number of free tax preparation nonprofits that will help you at no charge, depending on your income.
 You can read more about some of these free programs here.